speziato/astro-pictures/README.md

 This repository is composed of:

 - [WIP] REST API source to serve metadata and image links;
-- [WIP] Batch job source to process the latest images;
+- Batch job source to process the latest images;

 ## Sources